nkonyancha/Carpool_Analysis/README.md

+# Project Essay: Smart Carpooling for Environmental and Economic Impact in Nairobi

+Urban mobility in Nairobi is deeply congested, environmentally costly, and increasingly expensive for everyday commuters.
+With rising fuel prices, long queues, and heavy CO₂ emissions from private cars, matatus, taxis, and boda bodas, the city faces a mobility challenge that affects both the environment and the economy.
+My project proposes an intelligent carpooling optimization system designed to reduce emissions, lower transport costs, and encourage shared mobility adoption using data-driven insights.

+At the center of the project is a machine-learning model that predicts potential carpool adoption among users based on demographic features, travel frequency, distance, and cost sensitivities.
+The model incorporates multiple transportation emission profiles—including cars, taxis, matatus, and motorcycles—to simulate how individual choices contribute to total daily emissions.
+By introducing a realistic “adoption scenario,” the system adjusts each user’s emission footprint when they switch from their original transport mode to a more efficient shared ride.
+This allows the platform to quantify the environmental benefits of carpooling in measurable terms such as reduced CO₂ emissions per kilometer.

+Economically, the system evaluates how shared mobility can cut transport expenses for students, workers, and low-income commuters who often spend a significant portion of their income on travel.
+By modeling cost-sharing between riders, the project demonstrates how carpooling reduces individual trip costs while increasing vehicle occupancy, making transport more inclusive and affordable.
+The model also incorporates behavioral factors, recognizing that adoption is not uniform; stratification and predictions are designed to reflect real Nairobi commuting patterns.

+The final output of the project is an interactive dashboard and analytical engine that visualizes environmental savings, economic benefits, and predicted adoption rates under different scenarios.
+Users can see how emissions decrease when carpooling replaces taxis or private vehicles, how trip costs drop when shared, and how Nairobi’s overall carbon footprint could change if even a small percentage of commuters adopted shared mobility.

+This project aims not only to showcase technical ability—data preprocessing, feature engineering, linear regression modelling, simulation design—but also to highlight a real solution with meaningful social impact.
+Nairobi’s transport future depends on systems that are both sustainable and affordable.
+By combining machine learning with environmental modeling, this project demonstrates how technology can drive greener mobility choices and create economic opportunity for thousands of everyday commuters.

 ### Data Acquired from SEKU study
 - https://repository.seku.ac.ke/bitstream/handle/123456789/6610/Kioko_Analysis%20of%20travel%20pattern%20of%20a%20university%20community%20in%20a%20rural%20area.pdf?sequence=1&isAllowed=y
 - Where student and staff means of transportation to and from school was studied